felixgeelhaar/glaze/README.md

 3. Add exports and create stories for documentation.

+## 📦 Publishing

+The project is configured for automated npm publishing via GitHub Actions.
+To enable:
+1. Add `NPM_TOKEN` secret to GitHub repository settings
+2. Remove `--dry-run` flag from `.github/workflows/release.yml`
+3. Create changesets with `pnpm changeset`
+4. Push to main branch to trigger release

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.